 Undergraduate Honors Program in Art History

-- A 4-unit independent study, AHI 194 HA (letter-graded) under direction of the faculty member supervising the Honors thesis.
+- A 4-unit independent study, AHI 194HA (letter-graded) under direction of the faculty member supervising the Honors thesis.
 Its purpose is to allow background study and research for the proposed topic, and the production of a preliminary draft of the thesis.

-- As to scheduling, it is required that the Honors thesis itself be undertaken during the senior year, and that AHI 194HA precede AHI 194HB.To take advantage of the opportunities on campus that recognize honors-thesis work, it is recommended that AHI 194HA be taken in fall quarter and AHI 194HB in winter quarter but this is not required.
+- As to scheduling, it is required that the Honors thesis itself be undertaken during the senior year, and that AHI 194HA precede AHI 194HB.
+AHI 194HA must be taken no later than winter quarter.
 The completed thesis must be submitted to the faculty supervisor on or before the last day of the quarter.
 Scheduling of the thesis work necessarily overlaps with completion of the 60-unit major, which likewise requires a seminar (AHI 190A-L).
 For honors thesis students, that seminar must be completed no later than winter quarter of senior year.